Death penalty (NCAA): Morehouse College soccer, 2003

 In 2000, Morehouse's part-time soccer coach, Augustine Konneh (who had lobbied to get soccer elevated to varsity status two years earlier) signed two Nigerian-born players to play for the Maroon Tigers even though they had played professionally for the Atlanta Ruckus of the A-League two years earlier.
 They also played a few games for Morehouse before they actually enrolled at the school.
-Despite obvious red flags in their applications—the players would have been only grade-school age when they enrolled at the University of Liberia, and one of them did not provide a transcript of his collegiate coursework—Morehouse admitted them.
-Even though the school's athletic director received word that the two players might have been ineligible, they were allowed to play in 2001 as well.
-Although Konneh was replaced as coach in 2001, numerous other violations—including a player being allowed to compete without proper paperwork—led Morehouse to cancel the 2003 season.
-In November 2003, the NCAA barred Morehouse from fielding a soccer team again until 2006—in effect, extending the self-imposed cancellation for an additional two seasons.
-It was the first multi-year shutdown of an athletic program since the NCAA adopted the "repeat violator" rules.
-It also slapped Morehouse with five years' probation—the longest that can be imposed under the NCAA constitution, and tied for the longest probation ever.
+Despite obvious red flags in their applications—the players would have been only grade-school age when they supposedly enrolled at the University of Liberia, and one of them did not provide a transcript of his collegiate coursework—Morehouse admitted them.
+Even though the school's athletic director received word that the two players might have been ineligible, they were allowed to continue playing in the following year as well.
+Although Konneh was replaced as coach in 2001, numerous other violations—including a player being allowed to compete without proper paperwork—led Morehouse to cancel its own 2003 season.
+In November 2003, the NCAA barred Morehouse from fielding a soccer team again until 2006—in effect, extending the self-imposed cancellation for two additional seasons—the first multi-year shutdown of an athletic program since the NCAA adopted its "repeat violator" rules.
+It also put Morehouse on five years' probation—the longest that can be imposed under the NCAA constitution, and tied for the longest probation ever.
 USA Today called it the harshest penalty ever handed down to a collegiate program.
 The Division II infractions committee came down particularly hard on Morehouse because of a lack of institutional control; for a time the athletic department did not know the soccer program even existed.
-While this was Morehouse's first major infractions case as an NCAA member, the NCAA felt compelled to impose the death penalty because of what it called "a complete failure" to keep the program in compliance.
-Soccer at Morehouse has since reverted to intramural status; school officials had planned to shutter varsity soccer for an indefinite period even before the NCAA acted.
+While this was Morehouse's first major infraction as an NCAA member, the NCAA felt compelled to impose the death penalty because of what it called "a complete failure" to keep the program in compliance.
+Soccer at Morehouse has since reverted to intramural status; school officials had planned to discontinue varsity soccer for an indefinite period even before the NCAA acted.